barrucadu/lookwhattheshoggothdraggedin.com/posts/rqg-character-creation-example.markdown

 **Javelin** +20%, **Scan** +15%, **Honour** +10% (really going all in on the honour).

-He also gains [glo:dice-notation "`1d6`"] distinctive scars.
+He also gains `1d6` distinctive scars.
 I rolled a 4, and decided at one point he was mauled, or slashed, or something, on the right side of his body, so he has scars on his face, down the right side of his chest, and really bad scarring on his right arm.